wzhudev/reverse-linear-sync-engine/README.md

 ## Credit

-Thanks to Tuomas Artman, who generously shared how LSE works in talks and podcasts.
+Thanks to Tuomas Artman for generously sharing insights into how LSE works in talks and podcasts.

-Thanks to @zxch3n, @vincentdchan and @promer94 for their reviews.
+Special thanks to @zxch3n, @vincentdchan, and @promer94 for their valuable reviews.